symfony-doge/ministry-of-truth-cis/README.md

 such as log filenames and data directory.
 By default, the application writes to `var/logs/app/debug.log` and `var/logs/app/debug-error.log`.

-The microservice will throw an error if you are not a gentleman.
+The microservice will throw an error if you are not a gentleman :smirk:.
 Stay patient and explore a table below with error codes and their meaning.

 | Code | Type | Description |